piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

     Surface-Reaction1-NumOfBoundaries    = 2
     Surface-Reaction1-Boundaries         = (/1,3/)

 All reactants and products are defined by their respective species index.
-In the case of multiple reacting, the order does not addect the input.
-For the catalytic reaction type, the following options are available:
+In the case of multiple reacting, the order does not influence the input.
+The following optiona are available for the catalytic reaction type:

 |   Model   |                                   Description                   |
 |   ----:   | -------------------------------------------------               |